officialdarnyc/terraform-vm/README.md

     ```bash
     terraform plan -out=vm.tfplan

-    # Use if you have a tfvars file created, replace with your file name
+    # Use if you created a tfvars file, replace with your file name
-    terraform plan -var-file="dev.tfvars" -out=vm.tfplan
+    terraform plan -var-file="example.tfvars" -out=vm.tfplan
     ```

 9. Provision the VM without prompting for confirmation: